whiteducksoftware/azure-arm-action-js/README.md

 * `deploymentName` Specifies the name of the resource group deployment to create.

-* `parameters` Supply the path to the Azure Resource Manager parameters or pass them as Key-Value Pairs.
+* `parameters` Supply either the path to the Azure Resource Manager parameters file or pass them as Key-Value Pairs.
   (See also [examples/Advanced.md](examples/Advanced.md))

-* `overrideParameters` Specify the path to the Azure Resource Manager override parameters file or pass them as Key-Value Pairs.
+* `overrideParameters` Specify either the path to the Azure Resource Manager override parameters file or pass them as Key-Value Pairs.
   (See also [examples/Advanced.md](examples/Advanced.md))

 ## Outputs